pyladies/pyladies/README.md

 ## Understanding the repo's directory layout

-Before adding a new location or contributing to the pyladies website, it's helpful to understand a bit about the repo and its contents.
+Before adding a new location or contributing to the pymen website, it's helpful to understand a bit about the repo and its contents.

 This is a general overview of the repo's root directory structure.